Zhouzi/download-json/README.md

 # save-json-file

-Save a JSON object to a file.
+Save a JSON object to a file in a browser environment.

 ## Installation